-The group, which included their parents, gathered in the library for the luncheon catered by the PHS culinary arts program.
+The group gathered in the library for the luncheon catered by the PHS culinary arts program.

-In addition, the Top 10 students were asked to invite a teacher who made an impact on their life.
+In addition, the Top 10 students were asked to invite a teacher who made an impact on their life as an honorary guest.

 “We recognize the fact that teachers have helped these kids get to this point,” Mrs. Stokes said.
 “They could invite anyone who taught them between kindergarten and senior year.”